ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Numerical case studies

-Now let us consider a discrete-time optimal control problem (OCP) for a chemical reactor-separator process.
-This OCP can serve as a basis for distributed model predictive control~\cite{Rawlings2017,Stewart2011,Muller2017}.
-The chemical process we consider here consists of two CSTRs and a flash separator as shown in \autoref{fig:process}~\cite{Cai2014,Christofides2011}.
-The goal is to steer the reactor to the optimal setpoint from an initial point $x(0)^\top = (360.69\;\; 3.19\;\; 0.15\;\; 0.03\;\; 430.91\;\; 2.76\;\; 0.34\;\; 0.08$ $\;\; 430.42\;\; 2.79\;\; 0.38\;\; 0.08 )$.
-After applying a fourth-order Runge-Kutta scheme for ODE discretization, the dynamics of the CSTRs and the flash separator are given by
+We consider a discrete-time optimal control problem (OCP) for a chemical process system.
+This OCP can serve as a basis for distributed model predictive control.\cite{Rawlings2019,Stewart2011,Muller2017} The process consists of two Continuous Stirred-Tank Reactors (CSTRs) and a flash separator shown in \autoref{fig:process}.\cite{Cai2014,Christofides2011} The goal is to steer the system to the optimal setpoint